RavensbourneWebMedia/UX-design/misc/observations.md

 ## Session 9

+### Good stuff

+* The most interesting conversations happen when there's real content (eg: tagging only one game or several games)

-### Presentations
+### Enhacements

 * Diagram to show where your product positions itself in relation to competitors
+* User personas are a bit disconnected from the other steps of the design process
 * I want to see the very first version of your sketches / wireframes (even if it's on toilet paper)

-### Enhacements

-* User personas are a bit disconnected from the other steps of the design process
-* You should test your competitors, try to figure out why they went for certain features, really immerse yourself in their service and steal their ideas
+* You should test your competitors (Margot did it), try to figure out why they went for certain features, really immerse yourself in their service and steal their ideas

 ### Ideas